cmanny/gl-engine/README.md

 On linux:

-`cmake make g++ libx11-dev libxi-dev libgl1-mesa-dev libglu1-mesa-dev libxrandr-dev libxext-dev`
+`cmake make g++ libx11-dev libxi-dev libgl1-mesa-dev libglu1-mesa-dev libxrandr-dev libxext-dev libtbb-dev`

 On Windows:
-Follow the instructions here `http://www.opengl-tutorial.org/beginners-tutorials/tutorial-1-opening-a-window/`
+Windows should already have the required packages through the correct drivers installation.
+However, you will need to download Cmake and TBB (Threading Building Blocks), making sure that the compilation can find TBB in the environment.
+(It is linked with -ltbb)

 Type the following: